Ayahuasca Treatment for Depression, Addiction, PTSD & Mental Health Disorders

 Ayahuasca treats PTSD by activating the subconscious brain.
 It reprograms the brain by reorganizing and neutralizing environmental triggers and symptoms.
 At the same time, it releases the traumatic experience to the conscious mind to process and integrate it into one’s life with meaning without replaying the emotional intensity.

-Ayahuasca Treatment for Depression & Anxiety
+Ayahuasca for Treating Depression

 Depression is more than feeling sad, down or unhappy.
 It is often a result of a series of negative or traumatic event in one’s life that slowly damages one’s capacity to feel and function normally.
 The condition may last for weeks, months or even years.